 iPhones: To see where your memory is going, go to Settings > General > iPhone Storage.
 You can save space by enabling the “Offload Unused Apps” function.
 Select “Review Large Attachments”, and then see if there’s anything you can delete.
 You can also see which apps use the most memory and when you’ve last used them.
 If you use Safari as your web browser, return to the main Settings menu and scroll down to Safari.
 Tap “Clear History and Website Data” to clear the cache.
 Lastly, return to the main Settings menu and select Privacy > Location Services.
 If Location Services are on, be sure it’s only on for apps while you’re using them.

 Android: If you have the latest operating system (called “Oreo”), making space on your phone is easy.
 Go to Settings > Storage and click the “Free Up Space” button at the top.
-A list of items will appear, such as downloaded files, photos, videos, and “Infrequently Used Apps.”
+A list of items will appear, such as downloaded files, photos, videos, and “Infrequently Used Apps” (AKA, an unnecessary app you may not be using.)
 Select what you want to delete and voilà — you’ve cleaned house.
 To clear your cache, go to Settings > Find Apps, then locate the app and click the “Clear Cache” button.

 For both devices, saving your photos and videos to a cloud-based service and deleting them from your phone can be a huge space saver.

-Everyone experiences a slow phone from time to time.
-By doing a soft reset, making sure your battery is good health, and freeing up some storage, you’ll be back on the fast track in no time.
+Constantly asking yourself, "why is my phone so slow?"
+Well, everyone experiences a slow phone from time to time, and by doing a soft reset, making sure your battery is good health, and freeing up some storage, you’ll be back on the fast track in no time.
 And if these simple fixes don’t work, it might be time for a new phone.